 Software Developer Guide for RISC-V CI

-A software developer is the end-user who will develop or build his/her projects on RISC-V CI infrastructure.
-This guide will cover all the things a software developer needs to create a project based on Cloud-V Continuous Integration (CI).
+A software developer is the end-user who will develop or build his/her projects on RISC-V compute instance using RISC-V CI.
+This guide will cover all the things a software developer needs to integrate their project with RISC-V continuous integration.

 Pre-requisites